rajeshmunish/demo-gpt/README.md

 4. **Query Execution**:

-   The app then executes the generated SQL query on the SQLite database and retrieves the results.
+   The app then executes the generated SQL query on the sql server database and retrieves the results.

-## Contributing

-Feel free to fork this repository, create a feature branch, and submit a pull request if you have improvements or fixes you'd like to share.

-## License

-This project is open source, under the MIT license.